orbs-network/orbs-spec/behaviors/v1_1/management-chain.md

 * Audit node:
     * Audit node implementation relies on historical VC state queries (by block height).
+* ConsumerVC node - block sync:
+    * Not affected.
+* ManagementVC protocol upgrade:
+    * Currently, CrossChainAPI should be backward compatible (updating the CrossChainConnector could partially mask this upgrade).
 * Testing environments ..

 * Notes:
     * VC query by time (used to obtain latest committed block prior to the provided time) is non-deterministic by nature.